google/googletest/docs/gmock_cheat_sheet.md

 | `Property(property_name, &class::property, m)` | The same as the two-parameter version, but provides a better error message.
 <!-- mdformat on -->

+**Notes:**

+*   Don't use `Property()` against member functions that you do not own, because taking addresses of functions is fragile and generally not part of the contract of the function.

 ### Matching the Result of a Function, Functor, or Callback

 <!-- mdformat off(no multiline tables) -->